 The new iPad is finally here and while you’re still probably chewing over its crystal clear new Retina display, Apple is not wasting any time and is already putting those pixels to work.
-Every single one of the 3.1 million in total.
+Every single one of the 3.1

 How?
 The new iPad has more memory or screen resolution than either the Xbox 360 or the PS3, so it’s first of all games of course.

 Here is what Apple demonstrated on stage today:

 - Sky Gamblers by namco: a very realistic flight simulator making those pixels sweat.
 Exclusive to iOS, launches later this month/